HPV (Human Papillomavirus) Vaccine for Adults

 Medically reviewed by Drugs.com.
 Last updated on Aug 31, 2022.

 What is the human papillomavirus (HPV) vaccine?

 The HPV vaccine is an injection given to females and males to protect against human papillomavirus infection.
 HPV is most commonly spread through sexual activity.
 It can also be spread from a mother to her baby during delivery.
 The HPV vaccine is most effective if given before sexual activity begins.
 This allows your body to build almost complete protection against HPV before you have contact with the virus.
-The HPV vaccine is still effective through the age of 26 after sexual activity has begun.
+The HPV vaccine is still effective after sexual activity has begun.